codenaud/codenaud/README.md

 ### Hi there! 👋

-🧑‍🚀 Space Coder_ I'm passionate about creating engaging and interactive websites using HTML, CSS and JavaScript. ✨🚀
+🧑‍🚀 I'm passionate about creating engaging and interactive websites using HTML, CSS and JavaScript. ✨🚀

 **Languages and Tools:**